Prague New Town

 Nowadays the New Town of Prague is a quarter, of which tourists usually cover just very small part.
 To get to know it better, join us on our Hidden Tour.

-Most important sights: Wenceslas Square, Church of Our lady of the Snows, National Museum (Old building), National Theatre, Emmaus monastery, Dancing House and Church of St. Cyril and Methodius.
+Most important sights: Wenceslas Square, Church of Our lady of the Snows, National Museum (Old building), National Theater, Emmaus Monastery, Dancing House and Church of St. Cyril and Methodius.